ProjetPP/Documentation/data-model.md

 ### `missing`

 An unknown `resource`; also a leaf of the tree.
-Often use to tag the requested informations.
+Often used to tag the requested informations.
 It has one possible attribute:
 * `value-type` (optional) that adds information about the type of the entity.

 Example: